 I suggest you take a look at their own presentation of the topic here.
 It’s really short and well worth the read.

-While I totally agree with the first paragraph, called “Philosophy”, I don’t really conform with the “Manifest” though:
+While I totally agree with the first paragraph, the one called Philosophy, I don’t really conform with the Manifest:

 It’s a pity that the manifest doesn’t really get the point across.